What is nonequilibrium?: Boltzmann's picture

 where $m,m'$ stand for macroscopic conditions, outlook, values,...
 Taking into account here that $k_B \simeq 1.38 \times 10^{-23}$ J/K, a relatively small increase in the entropy of $10^{-3}$ J/K for $m'\rightarrow m$ already gives rise to a factor $\exp 10^{20}$ for the probability ratio.\\ The breaking of time-reversal symmetry is certainly an important feature of nonequilibrium systems.
 While the underlying microscopic dynamics is (under usual circumstances) time-reversal symmetric, the plausibility of the time-reversed history of mesoscopic or even more macroscopic conditions can greatly differ from that of the original history.
 These considerations are very much linked with the concept of entropy as in the Boltzmann picture of the previous chapter, and its production.
 As written by Max Planck in 1926 \cite{Planck}: {\it "...there is no other general measure for the irreversibility of a process than the amount of increase of entropy."}\\

 For a microscopic derivation of the Second Law it is useful to define that Boltzmann entropy on microscopic states $X$, via

 Now we can follow $S_t = S(\varphi_t(X))$ in time $t$.
 In great generality and excluding major conspiracies, we may expect the microscopic trajectory to wander off towards equilibrium when started off-equilibrium as it is just more plausible to enter more plausible macroscopic conditions.
 The result is a monotone increase of Boltzmann entropy, till a maximum is reached.
-Such an H-theorem is considered in Section \ref{h1}.\\
+Such an H-theorem is considered in Section \ref{h1}, and a specific illustration for macroscopic mechanics is discussed in \cite{tas}.\\

 Let us give an example of a physically interesting coarse-graining as initially worked out by Boltzmann in the context of a dilute gas\footnote{Another case, the (modified) Enskog equation for a system of hard spheres, is obtained in \cite{Resibois1978}.}.
 Such a gas has essentially no interactions\footnote{At least that is a valid approximation for a static description.
 For the dynamics and the relaxation, interactions do matter and the nontrivial collision kernel in the Boltzmann equation depends on them.} between the particles and the energy is determined by the kinetic energy.
 For coarse-graining (and simplifying to positions and velocities), we define the proportion of particles that have their position and momentum around some point $(r,v)$ in the one-particle phase space.
 Then, this reduced state determines both the energy and the particle number.
 To be specific we take $n$ particles of mass 1 in a finite box $V\subset \bbR^3$, and we specify small volumes (cells) $\Delta \subset V\times \bbR^3$ of the one-particle phase space.
 (Think of the above $N=3n$ for point particles.)
 In other words $\Delta =\Delta_{r,v}$ is a little volume around some $(r,v)\in V\times \bbR^3$.
 We then denote the density of particles around $(r,v)$ by